KI-CISWG/MVCR/mvcr-0.7.md

 # MVCR-Specification-Restructure
-## Minimum Viable Consent Receipt Specification
+## Minimum Viable Consent Receipt - Core Consent Receipt Profile Specification

-The 0.7 version of the MVCR specification focuses on the requirements for the MVCR specification.
-Future versions of this specification will add additional material to allow for the technical implementation of an MVCR.
-As a result, this version of the specification has been reduced by removing material from previous edits, which will be added in according the stage and agreed roadmap of the MVCR in the CISWG.
+[This paragraph to be removed prior to final publication] The 0.7 version of the MVCR specification focuses on the requirements for the MVCR specification.
+Future versions of this specification will add additional sections to facilitate the technical implementation of an MVCR.
+To keep this document focuses on the requirements alone, this version of the specification has removed material from earlier releases that will be added back in as needed and indicated by the roadmap of the MVCR in the Kantara Initiative's CISWG.

 # Executive Summary

-The Consent & Information Sharing Working Group (CISWG) is distilling a small, common set of consent requirements for information sharing that are salient across jurisdictions with Fair Information Practices based privacy instruments and standards.(ISO and ITPA footnote)  These common requirements will constitute the minimum viable consent requirements,  specifying the minimum required links, fields and data formats to meet the minimum obligations for information sharing.
+The Consent & Information Sharing Working Group (CISWG) is distilling a common set of consent requirements for information sharing that are salient across jurisdictions and compliant with Fair Information Practice privacy instruments and standards (see References).
+These common requirements constitute the minimum viable consent receipt, specifying the minimum required policy links, consent fields and data formats to meet the minimum legal, transparency and trust obligations for information sharing.

-The MVCR comprises the core Consent Receipt (CR) specification and specifically refers to the notices required for compliant consent to be valid when collecting personal information.
-This is currently managed by organisations separately, with bespoke policies that are closed to systematic use by an individual.
-The MVCR addresses this problem.
+The core Consent Receipt (CR) specification refers to the legal notices required for compliant consent to be valid when collecting personal information.
+This is currently managed by organizations separately with bespoke policies that are closed to systematic use by an individual.
+The CR addresses this problem.

+## Intellectual Property Rights
+This document is being developed by Kantara Initiative's Consent and Information Sharing Working Group; see <https://kantarainitiative.org/groups/ciswg/>.
+Participation is free and open, and all work contributed to the effort falls into the Reciprocal Royalty Free with Opt-Out to Reasonable And Non discriminatory (RAND) IPR policy <https://kantarainitiative.org/confluence/x/mQByAg>.

+Kantara Initiative is a non-profit membership organization that connects businesses, consumers, governments, and citizens through innovations and programs that support more natively trust worthy on-line experiences.
+The mission of KI is to foster identity community harmonization, interoperability, innovation, and broad adoption through the development criteria for operational trust frameworks and deployment/usage best practices for privacy-respecting, secure access to trusted online services.

 # Problem Statement
+There is no common consent record format.

-Information sharing is a complex issue for organisations that require consent for the collection of personal information from individuals and have specific legal obligations related to the context and the collection of those data.
-These obligations require privacy policies and/or notices about how personal information may be collected, used, disclosed, retained and disposed of or deleted.
-As each organisation posts their policies in different locations, and often change the content and URI of the policies, this is systematically unusable.
-Each organisation has their own best practices, policy structures and policy formats.
-This results in a closed (or 'siloed') type of transparency, that violates the  Openness (transparency and notice) privacy principles, is very costly to manage for all stakeholders and very difficult to regulate effectively.
+Information sharing is a complex issue for organizations that require consent for the collection of personal information.
+Legal obligations require privacy policies that reflect how personal information may be collected, used, disclosed, retained and disposed of or deleted.

+Each organization has their own best practices, policy structures and policy formats.
+This results in a lack of transparency that violates the best practice of open privacy principles [citation needed], is very costly to manage for all stakeholders, and very difficult to regulate effectively.
+The issues are compounded by each organization posting their policies in different locations, while frequently changing not only the content but also the URI of the policies.

-Currently there is a static and binary notice and consent infrastructure that is regulated, yet neither usable nor suitable for its intended purposes.
+The result is the current static and binary notice and consent infrastructure that, while regulated, is neither usable nor suitable for its intended purposes.
 An individual is asked to perform beyond what is reasonable in the current context.
-They are expected to find and read policies, understand all of the information sharing relationships in context and anticipate the effects of their choices, and manage each consent and personal information relationship with their associated identities with all of these organisations.
-In other words, each individual is expected to understand what information is being collected about them, how it will be used and for what purposes, with which types of entities their information will be shared and understand the consequences.
-All of this is asked without having the ability to take a record and manage consent independently out of context.
-Meanwhile, in context, people are expected to keep track of all active consent, when making new consent agreements.
+Each individual is expected to understand what information is being collected about them, how it will be used and for what purposes, with which types of entities their information will be shared and to understand and manage the consequences long past the first point of consent.
+All of this is without a record or the ability to manage consent independently out of context.
+Meanwhile, in context, people are expected to read all policies, keep track of all active consents, so as to be informed when making new consent agreements.

+# The Solution
+Increase the capacity for people to manage and understand consent.

-Information sharing is dramatically increasing, and so the capacity for people to manage information sharing and identity based relationships needs also to increase.
-A specification for a minimum core, generically viable consent can address specific jurisdictional requirements and provided evidence of compliance with ISO 29100 or other privacy frameworks.
+Information sharing is dramatically increasing, as a result, the capacity for people to manage information sharing also needs to increase.
+A specification for a  core viable consent (or authorisation) will address specific jurisdictional requirements and provide a useful framework for developing compliance with ISO 29100 and other trust standards and frameworks.

-Individuals' capacity to manage their privacy is increased if they are able to aggregate and manage consent & information sharing relationships with consent receipts.
-Organisations can use these receipts to standardize the consent experience.
-Consent receipts also provide a channel for organisations to advertise trust.
-Regulatators may use standardized consents to understand whether requirements are being met.
+The ability for individuals to manage privacy is improved if they are able to aggregate and manage consent after it is provisioned.
+A digital consent record, which in this specification is called a consent receipt, enables people to manage information sharing relationships.
+Organizations can use these receipts to reduce friction and streamline the consent experience.

 The core receipt specification addresses general, or regulatory, consent requirements.
-More elaborate consent receipts can become a vehicle for trust networks, federations, trust marks, privacy icons, assurances, certifications and self asserted community and industry reputations.
+Consent receipts additionally become more useful as a channel for trust services, trust networks, identity federations, trust marks, privacy icons, standards, assurances, certifications and self asserted community and industry reputations.

 # Scope

-The Minimum Viable Consent Receipt (MVCR) specification will provide a generic standard that provides a verifiable metric.
-It is intended to be used with CISWG use cases.
+The Minimum Viable Consent Receipt (MVCR) specification will provide the generic consent record profile for  consent requirements and is intended to be used as a legal and open notice with Kantara CISWG use cases.

-The 0.7 version of the specification further defines the requirements for a Minimum Viable Consent Receipt (MVCR).
-In this version, the scope is limited to covering when a user takes an action to consent to sharing information, noting that personal data will be collected in a consent transaction.
+This v0.7 of the MVCR further defines the requirements for a Minimum Viable Consent Receipt (MVCR).
+In this version, the scope is limited to covering when a user takes an explicit action to consent to sharing information, noting that personal data will be collected in a consent transaction.
 This consent can occur before, during or immediately after their personal information is collected.

-The receipt format is human and machine readable and may include icons.
-It will be accessible ie, meeting accessibility standards [[Section508 footnote and others]].
+The receipt format is required to be both human and machine readable.

 # Stakeholders

-There are three general stakeholder audiences for the MVCR which are referenced through this material:
+There are three general stakeholder audiences for the MVCR which are referenced through this specification:

 1. People:
-People receive the consent receipt and may use this to track consent and exert control over information about themselves.
+People receive the consent receipt and may use this to independently track consent and manage terms of sharing personal information.

-2. Organisations:
+2. Organizations:
-Organisations provide consent receipts when they obtain or assume consent to collect personal information.
+Organizations provide consent receipts when they obtain or assume consent to collect personal information.

-3. Regulators - (privacy and data protection enforcement) Regulators include but aren't limited to the FTC in the USA, the Canadian Federal and Provincial Privacy Commissioners, the EU Data Protection Regulators.
-Regulators may provide public processes for administration and enforcement of regulation in regards to notice and consent requirements
+3. Regulators (privacy and data protection enforcement):
+Regulators include, but are not limited to, the FTC in the USA, the Canadian Federal and Provincial Privacy Commissioners, and the EU Data Protection Regulators.
+Regulators provide public processes for administration and enforcement of regulation in regards to notice and consent requirements

-In summary, this MVCR receipt specification addresses the requirements of these three stakeholder groups with the aim to provide a business infrastructure organizations will implement, that people can use and that regulators can enforce.
+In summary, this MVCR receipt specification addresses the requirements of these three stakeholder groups with the aim to provide a self-regulatory market trust tool that organizations will implement, people can use, and regulators can enforce.

-## Intellectual Property Rights
-This document is being developed by Kantara Initiative's Consent and Information Sharing Working Group; see <https://kantarainitiative.org/groups/ciswg/>.
-Participation is free and open, and all work contributed to the effort falls into the Reciprocal Royalty Free with Opt-Out to Reasonable And Non discriminatory (RAND) IPR policy <https://kantarainitiative.org/confluence/x/mQByAg>.

-Kantara Initiative is a non-profit membership organization that connects businesses, consumers, governments, and citizens through innovations and programs that support more natively trust worthy on-line experiences.
-The mission of KI is to foster identity community harmonization, interoperability, innovation, and broad adoption through the development criteria for operational trust frameworks and deployment/usage best practices for privacy-respecting, secure access to trusted online services.

-## Generic Requirements (TBF v.06)
+## Generic Requirements
-The word “SHOULD” indicates a recommendation and does not impose an obligation.
+"MUST" indicates a required component, the word “SHOULD” indicates a recommendation and does not impose an obligation.
 The word "CAN" means that this is a common option.

 1. The receipt MUST have a property to authenticate the origin.
 2. The receipt MUST have an integrity protection property.